PCI Express: 6- and 8-pin power connectors

+12VHPWR connector

+48VHPWR connector

+In 2021, PCIe Card Electromechanical (CEM, pronounced like “chem” in “chemistry”) Specification introduced a connector for 48 Volts with two current-carrying contacts and four sense pins.
+It was retained into PCIe-CEM 5.1 of 2023.
+The contacts are rated for 15 Amps continuous current.
+The 48VHPWR connector can carry 720 watts.

+Later it was removed and an incompatible 48V 1×2 connector was introduced where Sense0 and Sense1 are located farthest from each other.

+Power excursion

+Power excursion refers to short peaks of power draw exceeding the rated maximum (sustained) power level.
+Since an add-on Engineering Change Notice (ECN) to PCIe-CEM 5.0, the additional power connectors need to be able to handle 100-microsecond power draw at 3× of maximum sustained power, reducing to 1× at the 1-second window level following a logarithmic line.
+Since PCIe-ECM 5.1, slot power has a similar excursion expansion at 2.5× over 100 μs.
+In CEM 5.1, the added excursion limit is only provided after software configuration, specifically the Set_Slot_Power_Limit message.
+The ECN is part of ATX 3.0 and PCIe CEM 5.1 is part of ATX 3.1.

 PCI Express Mini Card

 PCI Express Mini Card (also known as Mini PCI Express, Mini PCIe, Mini PCI-E, mPCIe, and PEM), based on PCI Express, is a replacement for the Mini PCI form factor.
 It is developed by the PCI-SIG.
 The host device supports both PCI Express and USB 2.0 connectivity, and each card may use either standard.
 Most laptop computers built after 2005 use PCI Express for expansion cards; however, as of 2015, many vendors are moving toward using the newer M.2 form factor for this purpose.

 Due to different dimensions, PCI Express Mini Cards are not physically compatible with standard full-size PCI Express slots; however, passive adapters exist that let them be used in full-size slots.

 Physical dimensions

 Dimensions of PCI Express Mini Cards are 30 mm × 50.95 mm (width × length) for a Full Mini Card.
 There is a 52-pin edge connector, consisting of two staggered rows on a 0.8 mm pitch.
 Each row has eight contacts, a gap equivalent to four contacts, then a further 18 contacts.
 Boards have a thickness of 1.0 mm, excluding the components.
 A "Half Mini Card" (sometimes abbreviated as HMC) is also specified, having approximately half the physical length of 26.8 mm.
+There are also half size mini PCIe cards that are 30 × 31.90 mm which is about half the length of a full size mini PCIe card.